 |---|---|---|

-| Rate | 22% of net licence fees per year β Oracle very rarely reduces this percentage | $2M in licences = $440,000/year.
-Over 5 years: $2.2M β exceeding the original licence spend. |
+| Rate | 22% of net licence fees per year.
+Oracle very rarely reduces this percentage | $2M in licences = $440,000/year.
+Over 5 years: $2.2M, exceeding the original licence spend |

-| What's included | Bug fixes, security patches, version upgrades (continuous innovation on EBS 12.2), access to Oracle technical support | Staying on support is the only way to receive security patches.
-Dropping support creates security and operational risk. |
+| What is included | Bug fixes, security patches, version upgrades (continuous innovation on EBS 12.2), access to Oracle technical support | Staying on support is the only way to receive security patches.
+Dropping support creates security and operational risk |

 | Premier Support timeline | Oracle EBS 12.2 is on Premier Support through at least 2033, with continuous innovation and no forced major upgrades | Support fees are a long-term commitment.
-Budget for 10+ years of annual payments if staying on EBS. |
+Budget for 10+ years of annual payments if staying on EBS |

 | Support reinstatement | If you drop support and later want to re-enrol, Oracle charges backdated fees for the entire lapsed period | Dropping support is effectively irreversible without significant penalty.
-A 3-year lapse on $2M of licences = ~$1.32M reinstatement bill. |
+A 3-year lapse on $2M of licences = approximately $1.32M reinstatement bill |

-| Third-party support | Providers like Rimini Street offer support at ~50% of Oracle's cost.
-No new Oracle patches, but security fixes and tax/regulatory updates. | Can save $220,000+/year on a $2M licence base.
-Best suited for mature, stable EBS environments not planning major upgrades. |
+| Third-party support | Providers like Rimini Street offer support at approximately 50% of Oracle's cost.
+No new Oracle patches, but security fixes and tax/regulatory updates | Can save $220,000+/year on a $2M licence base.
+Best suited for mature, stable EBS environments not planning major upgrades |

-| Support uplift | Oracle may apply 3β8% annual uplift on support bills, even if you haven't added new licences | An 8% annual uplift compounds aggressively: a $440K bill becomes ~$646K after 5 years.
-Negotiate caps on uplift at contract signing. |
+| Support uplift | Oracle may apply 3 to 8% annual uplift on support bills, even if you have not added new licences | An 8% annual uplift compounds aggressively: a $440K bill becomes approximately $646K after 5 years.
+Negotiate caps on uplift at contract signing |

 | Negotiation Strategy | How It Works | Expected Impact |